dseguy/changedBehavior/behavior/unserialize_checks.rst

 	:og:url: https://php-tips.readthedocs.io/en/latest/tips/unserialize_checks.html
 	:og:locale: en

 The format used by unserialize() is a closed format: it might be smaller than the string that contains it.
-Until PHP 8.3, unserialize() stops as soon as it is satisfied, leaving the possible remainer of the string hanging.
+Until PHP 8.3, unserialize() stops as soon as it is satisfied, leaving the possible remainder of the string hanging.
 In PHP 8.3, a warning is raised.

 PHP code
 ________